Acoustics: Wave propagation: pressure levels

 In fluids such as air and water, sound waves propagate as disturbances in the ambient pressure level.
 While this disturbance is usually small, it is still noticeable to the human ear.
 The smallest sound that a person can hear, known as the threshold of hearing, is nine orders of magnitude smaller than the ambient pressure.
-The loudness of these disturbances is related to the sound pressure level (SPL) which is measured on a logarithmic scale in decibels.
+The loudness of these disturbances is related to the sound pressure level (SPL), which is measured on a logarithmic scale in decibels.

 Wave propagation: frequency

 Physicists and acoustic engineers tend to discuss sound pressure levels in terms of frequencies, partly because this is how our ears interpret sound.
 What we experience as "higher pitched" or "lower pitched" sounds are pressure vibrations having a higher or lower number of cycles per second.
 In a common technique of acoustic measurement, acoustic signals are sampled in time, and then presented in more meaningful forms such as octave bands or time frequency plots.
 Both of these popular methods are used to analyze sound and better understand the acoustic phenomenon.

 The entire spectrum can be divided into three sections: audio, ultrasonic, and infrasonic.
 The audio range falls between 20 Hz and 20,000 Hz.
 This range is important because its frequencies can be detected by the human ear.
 This range has a number of applications, including speech communication and music.
 The ultrasonic range refers to the very high frequencies: 20,000 Hz and higher.
 This range has shorter wavelengths which allow better resolution in imaging technologies.
 Medical applications such as ultrasonography and elastography rely on the ultrasonic frequency range.
 On the other end of the spectrum, the lowest frequencies are known as the infrasonic range.
 These frequencies can be used to study geological phenomena such as earthquakes.

 Analytic instruments such as the spectrum analyzer facilitate visualization and measurement of acoustic signals and their properties.
-The spectrogram produced by such an instrument is a graphical display of the time varying pressure level and frequency profiles which give a specific acoustic signal its defining character.
+The spectrogram produced by such an instrument is a graphical display of the time varying pressure level and frequency profiles that give a specific acoustic signal its defining character.